Academy and Pathway Structure

 The Rapid City Pathways Approach (RCPA) will bring intentional career-connected learning into Rapid City Area Schools, as well as build strong connections to employers, institutions of higher education, and community-based organizations.
 This work began in June of 2018 under the direction of the Pathways Task Force; whose members include educators, community, and business leaders in partnership with the National Center for College and Career Transitions (NC3T) with funding support from the John T. Vucurevich Foundation.

 What is the purpose of the Rapid City Pathways Approach?

 The purpose of the RCPA is to equip our students with the knowledge and skills they need to explore career options throughout each level of school and participate in a career academy in high school.
 This approach will help students develop a plan that leads graduates to a successful transition beyond high school including postsecondary education and training, careers, and life responsibilities.

 An academy is a small learning community organized into one or more pathways that includes career-connected learning and provides students with increased personalized attention.

 What is a pathway?

-A pathway is a course of study housed with one of six academies (high school graduation requirements will be embedded) offered in our two comprehensive high schools and, in some cases, in partnership with institutions of higher education.
-When fully developed, each pathway will include two or three courses organized around a career theme and offered in a planned sequence of courses that move from general knowledge to deeper skills.
+A pathway is a course of study housed with one of three academies (high school graduation requirements will be embedded) offered in our two comprehensive high schools.
+Each pathway includes two or three courses organized around a career theme and offered in a planned sequence of courses that move from general knowledge to deeper skills.

 Within an RCAS Academy, a student will take: